Jishi Gorge outburst flood: The course

-The Jishi Gorge (球石峡) leads the Yellow River from the river area around Xunhua in the west through the Jishi Mountain and further east to the river area around the Guanting Basin.
-An earthquake triggered landslides and rock avalanches that dammed the Yellow River in Jishi Gorge west of Mengda County (孟达乡), in Xunhua County, eastern Qinghai Province, near the border of Gansu Province about 100 kilometre west of Lanzhou.
+The Jishi Gorge (积石峡) leads the Yellow River from the river area around Xunhua in the west through the Jishi Mountain and further east to the river area around the Guanting Basin.
+An earthquake triggered landslides and rock avalanches that dammed the Yellow River in Jishi Gorge west of present-day Mengda township (孟达乡) in Xunhua County, eastern Qinghai Province, near the border of Gansu Province about 100 kilometres west of Lanzhou.
 The dam after the earthquake extended 1,300 meters in the direction of the river's flow and its highest level was 240 meters above today's water level.
 Upstream at Xunhua, a dammed lake filled after the river was blocked at the Jishi Gorge dam.

 After less than a year, probably after about six to nine months, the water level approached the top of the dam.
 In the end, the dam could not withstand the large water masses, and the flood outbreak was triggered when the dam broke.
 The dammed river basin at Guanting is estimated to have had a level approximately up to 160 or 200 meters above today's water level at the time of the eruption.
 When the dam broke, the water level in the dammed lake dropped more than 100 meters and released 12 to 16 cubic kilometers of water.
 Calculations based on both the volume of water and its head in the impoundment area at Xunhua, and also reconstructed cross-sections of the floodplain at Guanting estimate the peak flow at the outlet to be approximately 480,000 cubic meters per second, which is more than 500 times the current flow of the Yellow River at the Jishi Gorge.
 This is one of the largest known fresh water flows to have occurred during the Holocene.

-Effects of the eruption
+Effects of the flood

 The flood breached the Yellow River's natural levees and caused widespread flooding, which also potentially changed the course of the Yellow River and had a major impact on all communities along the Yellow River's reach.
 After the primary flood, prolonged secondary floods likely occurred.
 The flood may have affected 2,000 kilometers downstream of the Yellow River.

 Flood sediments downstream of the dam are found at levels 7 to 50 meters above the present water level.
 The sediments consist exclusively of angular clasts of greenschist and purple-brown mudrock sourced from Jishi Gorge.
 At the outlet of the gorge, the sediment layer is 20 meters thick and contains stones up to two meters in diameter.

 Finds at the archaeological site of Lajia located 25 kilometers downstream from the dam show the devastation following the earthquake and then the flood, which together completely destroyed the settlement.
 The site was covered by up to 38 meters thick layer of flood sediments from the eruption.
 In the archaeological excavation, skeletons have been found inside terraced houses whose positions show people helping each other before they died, and some adults died with children in their arms.